anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Yesterday I dared to struggle.
-Today I dare to win.
+Quote: The greatest remedy for anger is delay.

-By: Bernadette Devlin
+By: Seneca the Younger